nspcc-dev/neofs-spec/06-blockchain/03-neofs.md

     type: ByteArray
 ```

 Bind notification\.
-This notification is produced when user wants to bind public keys with user account \(OwnerID\)\.
-Keys argument is array of ByteArray\.
+This notification is produced when a user wants to bind public keys with the user account \(OwnerID\)\.
+Keys argument is an array of ByteArray\.

 ```
 Bind: